nmaguirre/nmaguirre.github.io/_pages/supervision.md

 * Araceli Acosta (currently an Assistant Professor at FAMAF, University of Córdoba, Argentina)
 * Valeria Bengolea (currently an Assistant Professor at the University of Río Cuarto, Argentina)
-* Renzo Degiovanni (currently a postdoc at SnT, University of Luxembourg, Luxembourg)
+* Renzo Degiovanni (currently a Senior R&T Associate at LIST, Luxembourg)
 * Simón Gutiérrez Brida (currently an Assistant Researcher at CONICET, Argentina)
 * Facundo Molina (currently a postdoc a IMDEA Software, Madrid, Spain)
 * Pablo Ponzio (currently an Adjunct Researcher at CONICET and Assistant Professor at the University of Río Cuarto, Argentina)